SanderBlom/terraform-azurerm-scepman/README.md

 - You can use local Terraform state for demo purposes
 - We recommend to [Store Terraform state in Azure Storage](https://learn.microsoft.com/en-us/azure/developer/terraform/store-state-in-azure-storage?tabs=azure-cli) for your Production environment

+## Security defaults

+- Storage account public network access and shared key authorization are disabled out of the box.
+- A storage account SAS expiration policy defaults to 24 hours and can be adjusted through `storage_account_sas_expiration_period`.
+- Optional inputs allow enabling trusted Microsoft services or soft-delete retention when required.
+- Because shared keys are disabled, Terraform must use Azure AD for all storage data plane operations.
+Set `storage_use_azuread = true` in your provider configuration (or export `ARM_STORAGE_USE_AZUREAD=true`) and assign your deployment principal the roles `Storage Queue Data Contributor` and `Storage Table Data Contributor` on the storage account.

 <!-- BEGIN_TF_DOCS -->